Mgit125/Mgit125/README.md

 I believe in learning by doing, and most of my skills are honed through personal and professional projects.
 Here are a few of my notable ones:

+#### World Billionaires Statistics Analysis (Excel)

+Explored wealth distribution, gender ratios, and economic impacts using Excel.
+Key insights included GDP effects on wealth and billionaire demographics, providing a global view of wealth dynamics.

+#### Sales and Finance Analytics for AtliQ Hardware (Excel)

+Generated sales and finance insights from 2019-2021 for AtliQ, using Power Query and DAX to optimize market strategies and improve financial outcomes.

+#### E-commerce Retail Customer Retention (SQL)

+Used SQL to analyze customer retention data, revealing insights for targeted marketing, upselling strategies, and loyalty growth.

+#### USA Bank Loan Data Analysis (SQL & Power BI)

+Integrated SQL and Power BI to analyze loan distribution, interest rates, and borrower trends, offering insights to improve loan management and risk assessment.

+#### Superstore Sales Analysis (Power BI)

+Analyzed Superstore data to provide insights on sales growth, profitability, and customer behavior, driving business optimization strategies.

+#### Pizza Sales Analysis Dashboard (Excel & SQL)

+Analyzed 2023 pizza sales data to uncover trends, customer preferences, and peak demand.
+Created an interactive Excel dashboard, supporting strategies for sales, marketing, and inventory optimization.

 #### Blinkit Sales and Customer Insights Dashboard (Power BI)

 Built an end-to-end dashboard analyzing Blinkit's sales, customer satisfaction, and inventory.
 Utilized KPIs, Power Query, and DAX for insights into sales trends and outlet performance, aiding strategic decision-making.

-#### Pizza Sales Analysis Dashboard (Excel & SQL)

-Analyzed 2023 pizza sales data to uncover trends, customer preferences, and peak demand.
-Created an interactive Excel dashboard, supporting strategies for sales, marketing, and inventory optimization.

-#### World Billionaires Statistics Analysis (Excel)

-Explored wealth distribution, gender ratios, and economic impacts using Excel.
-Key insights included GDP effects on wealth and billionaire demographics, providing a global view of wealth dynamics.

 #### Data Professional Satisfaction Survey Analysis (Power BI)